wfdudley/T-watch-2020/README.md

 Polish postfix scientific calculator.

+Conway's game of life.
+(No user controls, "yet").

 Also, my code recognizes 6 gestures (left, right, up, down, cw circle, ccw circle).
 (It turns out that the touch sensor chip claims to recognize gestures, but it doesn't.)